Widen/widenbot/README.md

 **`respond`**:

-this is the main response handler function for the plugin.
+This is the main response handler function for the plugin.
 It receives a `context` (which is an object with the command, username, arguments, plugin options, and a reference to the brain).